dmitrytorba/clarity/README.md

 - Make sure you have [NodeJS and NPM](https://nodejs.org/) installed.
 - Launch Sublime's Package Control: Install Package (Ctrl-Shift-P)
 - Install the `LSP` Package
+- Install the `Clarity` Package

+# Configuration

+Open configuration file using command palette with `Preferences: Clarity Settings` command or by accessing `Preferences > Package Settings > LSP > Servers > clarity` from the sublime menu.